Learning the climate of dynamical systems with state-space systems: Density forecasting and dynamical systems on .

 \subsection{Density forecasting error bounds using mixing and related assumptions.}

 Having observed the inherent exponential growth in bounds that do not rely on mixing assumptions, we now examine the differences that arise from applying such assumptions. {\bfi These assumptions will eventually enable us to prove the stability of density forecasts and, by extension, to learn the climate of the underlying system.} As we will see, the change in error bounds results from the fact that mixing and attracting measures are asymptotically stable fixed points of the pushforward dynamical system, within a suitable set of measures, while ergodic and physical measures possess a similar asymptotic limiting property, only in a Ces\`{a}ro sense.
 All our theorems require a structural stability assumption on the dynamical system.
-Several weaker stability notions exist; in particular, {\bfi statistical stability} is closely related to our results \cite{ALVES_VIANA_2002_statistical_stability}.
+Structural stability is further discussed in Section \ref{subsec:stability}.
+In short, a $C^1$ map $\varphi$ is said to be ($C^1$) {\bfi structurally stable} if it has a neighborhood $U$ in the $C^1$ topology such that all maps $\hat{\varphi} \in U$ are topologically conjugate to $\varphi$.
+If in addition the conjugating homeomorphism may be made arbitrarily close to the identity map by decreasing the distance $d_1(\varphi, \hat{\varphi}),$ we say that $\varphi$ is ($C^1$) {\bfi strongly structurally stable.} Several weaker stability notions exist; in particular, {\bfi statistical stability} is closely related to our results \cite{ALVES_VIANA_2002_statistical_stability}.
 Statistical stability concerns how invariant measures vary continuously under perturbations of the dynamical system map, a key concept in this paper.
 For statistically stable systems, however, it is unclear whether properties such as mixing would be preserved under these perturbations.
 An in-depth discussion of this and other notions of stability is beyond the scope of this paper.
 Nevertheless, we note in Section \ref{sec:numerics} that the Lorenz system, despite violating the structural stability assumption, empirically still satisfies the outcomes of the theorems.
 We now formulate four conditions which we subsequently use in our theorems.

 {\bf Ergodic and physical measures.} The tuple $(X, \varphi, g, \mu, \nu)$, consisting of a dynamical system $(X,\varphi)$ with invariant probability measure $\mu$, a homeomorphism $g \colon X \longrightarrow X$ and a probability measure $\nu \in \mathcal{P}(X),$ is said to satisfy the conditions {\bf A1} and {\bf A2} whenever: \begin{enumerate} \item[{\bf A1.}] if $\mu$ is an {\bfi ergodic} measure for $\varphi$, $\nu$ is absolutely continuous with respect to $\mu$ and $g^{-1}$ is nonsingular with respect to $\mu,$ and \item[{\bf A2.}] if $\mu$ is a {\bfi mixing} measure for $\varphi$, $\nu$ is absolutely continuous with respect to $\mu$ and $g^{-1}$ is nonsingular with respect to $\mu.$ \end{enumerate}